Comprendre les réglementations antitrust dans les fusions et acquisition

 Asset disposals

-A divestiture of assets may be required to reduce the market share of the resulting business.
+A divestiture of assets may be required to reduce the market share of the resulting company.
 This helps maintain an adequate level of competition in the market by allowing other companies to acquire the divested assets.

 Behavioral solutions